EECS150/fpga_labs_fa22/lab1/spec/spec.md

 In this class, we will be using Git, one of the most popular version control systems.
 Make the effort to understand how Git works, as it will make understanding how to actually use it much easier.
-Please check out [this link](http://git-scm.com/book/en/Getting-Started-Git-Basics), which provides a good high level overview
+Please check out [this link](http://git-scm.com/book/en/Getting-Started-Git-Basics), which provides a good high level overview.

-Once you think you understand the material above, please complete [this tutorial](http://try.github.com).
+Once you think you understand the material above, please complete [this tutorial](http://try.github.com) upto and including the `Setting up Git` section.
+The instructional machines already have Git installed.
+We will be cloning the FPGA lab repo with SSH in the next section.

 Git is a very powerful tool, but it can be a bit overwhelming at first.
 If you don't know what you are doing, you can really cause lots of headaches for yourself and those around you, so please be careful.
 If you are ever doubtful about how to do something with Git ask a TA or an experienced classmate.